 All I have to do is go to one of my trusted solo ad vendors purchase traffic and start receiving traffic to my offer page sometimes within minutes.
 Not all solo ad sources are the same.
 There are bad solo providers and this is exactly why a tool like Clickmagick is necessary.
 If you want to make a profit in your ad campaign you need to do so in a predictable fashion.
 What better way to do this than by looking at a report from your favorite tracking tool?

 Simple, I get them from Facebook groups.
 There are dedicated groups on Facebook where you will find reputable traffic vendors.
 You see them in a forum-like setting as they have reviews.
 Here are some links where you can find solo ad vendors.

 - I’ll start with my own link here (Shameless plug hey… why not 😎 )

 - Solo Ads Testimonial

 You can get started with the links listed above.
-You'll notice that a good seller receives plenty of testimonials and the best ones are the ones that are consistent in providing sales with their service.
+You’ll notice that a good seller receives plenty of testimonials and the best ones are the ones that are consistent in providing sales with their service.
 Browse for a few names.
 Once you select candidates enter their names into the search box to look at even more testimonials.
-When you're convinced this seller has a good overall performance you can then chose to contact the seller to make a purchase.
+When you’re convinced this seller has a good overall performance you can then choose to contact the seller to make a purchase.
 I recommend still that you start out small.
-You want to test out the traffic their with your offer.
-Try with an order between 100-300 clicks at first and let your tracker tell you if your results are satisfactory.
-So here is a sound fail proof strategy to buying solo ads:
+You want to test out the traffic there with your offer.
+Try with order between 100-300 clicks at first and let your tracker tell you if your results are satisfactory.
+So here is a sound fail-proof strategy for buying solo ads:

 - Select a vendor